Slow-Cooked Sunday Chicken Recipe

 - 1/4 teaspoon dried basil

 - 1. In a 3-qt. slow cooker, layer the first seven ingredients in the order listed.
 Combine the water, bouillon, salt, thyme, basil and pepper; pour over the top.
 Do not stir.

-- 2. Cover and cook on low for 6-8 hours or until vegetables are tender and meat thermometer reads 170°.
+- 2. Cover and cook on low for 6-8 hours or until vegetables are tender and thermometer reads 170°.
 Remove chicken and vegetables.
 Thicken cooking juices for gravy if desired.
 Yield: 2 servings.

 Reviews for Slow-Cooked Sunday Chicken